Abrarasa/Railway-Management-Database-Using-SQL/README.md

 # Railway-Management-Database-Using-SQL
 # Railway Database System

-This project is a relational database system designed for managing railway operations.
-It includes tables for trains, routes, passengers, tickets, stations, and related functionalities.
+## Introduction
+This repository contains SQL scripts to create a basic railway database system.
+The system is designed to manage information related to trains, routes, passengers, tickets, and stations.
+The database schema includes tables for Train, Route, Passenger, Ticket, and Station, each serving a specific purpose within the railway system.

 ## Overview